 During this interactive, thought provoking program, Vicki shares proven ideas for overcoming these obstacles.
 Looking at engagement in a counterintuitive way creates powerful new opportunities for making long term change.

-At the end of the session, nursing leaders will be able to:
+At the end of the session, healthcare leaders will be able to:

 - Identify unproductive beliefs and mindsets about engagement which are holding the organization back.